riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 - We are going to use [Flaticon](https://www.flaticon.com/) for pre-made icons that we can use for free — _as long as we credit the authors_.
 - We are also going to use the vector graphics editing tool [Figma](https://figma.com) to edit our app icon and export it to the various sizes we need.
+  - _This tool requires you to create an account._

 _If you wish to save your icons ([Flaticon](https://www.flaticon.com/)) or artwork ([Figma](https://figma.com)) you will have to create an account for each (free)._